F minor chord

 F minor chord for piano (including Fm/Ab and Fm/C inversions) presented by keyboard diagrams.

 Explanation: The regular F minor chord is a triad, meaning that it consists of three notes.
-The chord is often abbreviated as Fm (or alternatively Fmin).
+The chord is often abbreviated as Fm (alternatively Fmin).

 Theory: The F minor chord is constructed with a root, a minor thirdAn interval consisting of three semitones, the 3rd scale degree and a perfect fifthAn interval consisting of seven semitones, the 5th scale degree.